(aka "Tempo di divertimento")

 - Gary W. Tooze

-The original Criterion is the shorter - international - version of the film and the BFI is the 'full 70 mm version' - same as the Nordic Future Film compared HERE.
+The original Criterion DVD is the shorter - international - version of the film and the BFI is the 'full 70 mm version' - same as the Nordic Future Film compared HERE.
 So most of the comments are the same - the BFI has a greenish tinge but the Criterion (as well as being the shorter film) is heavily cropped on all 4 sides.
 The Criterion is sharper with better contrast but I think the integrity of the film is heavily worn by being the "condensed version' AND by being so heavily cropped (about 17%) .
 Trouble with the Nordic version is there were no English subtitles.
 This make the BFI version the only one I am aware of that is correctly done for English audiences (subtitled extras).
 The BFI extras are very complete and I rate them higher than I do the Criterions.
 The Criterion subtitles seem superior and more complete (although lets remember the film has hardly any dialogue at all), but we are going with the BFI release as a recommendation in this comparison.

 - Gary W. Tooze

-Criterion - REISSUE package
+Criterion - REISSUE DVD package

 .